-The H-1B visa program initially went into effect several decades ago, when President George H.W.
-Bush signed the “Immigration Act of 1990.”
-The program was intended to help American tech firms address labor shortages, allowing them to temporarily hire nonimmigrant workers to fill roles related to areas like computer programming and engineering.
-Today, the nation’s largest companies continue to use the H-1B visa program, culling a majority of their workforce from foreign countries.
-In Silicon Valley, this need for foreign-born tech talent is especially great.
+The H-1B visa program was created to help American tech firms address labor shortages, allowing them to temporarily hire nonimmigrant workers to fill roles related to areas like computer programming and engineering.
+Today, the nation’s largest companies continue to use the H-1B visa program, gathering some of their workforce from other countries.

-Regardless of one’s stance on the subject, there’s no doubt the H-1B visa program has played an integral role in the cultivation of the American workforce.
-For many of the nation’s largest employers, hiring professionals from outside of the country has also helped foster a culture of diversity and inclusion.
-It seems that seeking talent in other places may have more benefits than previously imagined, making the issue not one merely about economics, but about society at large.
-As marginalized populations continue to fight for justice, it has become increasingly important for large organizations to remember their place in the struggle for equality, making it more essential than ever to bring together brilliant minds, regardless of where they come from.
+Seeking talent in other places might yield more benefits than previously imagined, making the issue not one merely about economics, but about society at large.
+As marginalized populations continue to fight for justice, it has become increasingly important for large organizations to remember their place in the struggle for equality, making it more essential than ever to bring together brilliant minds, regardless of their origin.

 Companies That Sponsor H-1B Visas:

 - JPMorgan Chase

 - Ernst & Young

 - Tech Mahindra